Godlander/objmc/README.md

 this version of objmc does not use alpha at the cost of needing more texture data space and more shader texture reads

 block models do not work, only item models.

+this version of script and shader are NOT compatible with main version.